DevJasperNL/NetDaemon.Utils/README.md

 I always liked Android’s dynamic notifications and wished for something similar in Home Assistant.
 While HA has a built‑in notification panel, it’s limited and somewhat hidden away.
 I wanted to display rich, actionable notifications directly on my own dashboard—without too much hassle.

 Originally built as a quick solution, this implementation worked so well that I decided to share it.
 It stores notifications as JSON entries in an `input_select` entity, including fields like message, icon, color, and actions.
 The library handles adding, updating, removing, and even executing actions for you.

+One of the biggest upsides of this approach is that it keeps everything inside Home Assistant itself: your notifications persist in the state of the `input_select entity`, surviving reboots or refreshes.

 You can render these notifications in a custom UI (like my [Blazor dashboard](https://github.com/DevJasperNL/CodeCasa)) or even with [native Home Assistant templating](docs/home-assistant-dashboard-setup.md).
 By default, the library uses a standard JSON format for entries, but you can define your own if needed.